The romance of running the Puketapu Store

 The store has been shut for some months, but former local Jaycen Maxwell is about to assume ownership.

-Maxwell grew up on the family farm - just down Dartmoor Road from the store - and said sentimentality was a factor in the purchase.
+Maxwell grew up on the family farm - just down from the store on Dartmoor Road - and said sentimentality was a factor in the purchase.

 AdvertisementAdvertise with NZME.